How Is Pneumonia Treated?

 Treatment for pneumonia depends on the type of pneumonia you have, how sick you are feeling, your age, and whether you have other health conditions.
 The goals of treatment are to cure the infection and prevent complications.
 It is important to follow your treatment plan carefully until you are fully recovered.

 Take any medications as prescribed by your doctor.
 If your pneumonia is caused by bacteria, you will be given an antibiotic.
-It is important to take all the antibiotic until it is gone, even though you will probably start to feel better in a couple of days.
-If you stop, you risk having the infection come back, and you increase the chances that the germs will be resistant to treatment in the future.
+It is important to take all the antibiotics, even though you will probably start to feel better in a couple of days.
+If you stop before the prescription is gone, you risk having the infection return, and you increase the chances of the germs becoming resistant to treatment in the future.

-Typical antibiotics do not work against viruses.
+Antibiotics do not work against viruses.
 If you have viral pneumonia, your doctor may prescribe an antiviral medication to treat it.
+These medications do not work against every virus that causes pneumonia.
+Antifungal medications may be prescribed for fungal pneumonia.
 Sometimes, though, symptom management and rest are all that is needed.

 - Drink plenty of fluids to help loosen secretions and bring up phlegm.